 - 1. All terrace benches are appropriately sized to pass the peak discharge of the 100-year, 24hour storm event without overtopping.
 Additionally, they are not anticipated to experience erosion or scour due to the check dams. - 2.
 Downchutes can safely convey the 100-year, 24-hour storm.
 Downchutes will be armoured with riprap or other equivalent erosion control material. - 3.
-All stormwater ditches are appropriately sized to convey the 100-year, 24-hour storm event without overtopping or scouring under anticipated conditions.
+All stormwater ditches are appropriately sized to convey the 100-year, 24-hour storm event without overtopping under design conditions.
 All stormwater ditches will be vegetated, lined with SmartDitchTM, riprap, or lined with other erosion control material to minimize the potential for erosion or scour.
-All ditches were modeled assuming vegetative lining. - 4.
+Areas where peak velocities within the stormwater ditch is over 5-ft/sec for the 25-year, 24-hour storm will be lined with Turf Reinforced Mats (TRM). - 4.
 All culverts are appropriately sized to convey stormwater within the perimeter ditches for the 100-year, 24-hour storm event.
 The culverts will not back up or lead to overtopping conditions within the stormwater ditches. - 5.
 The detention basin is sufficiently sized to detain the 100-year, 24-hour storm event.
 Sufficient sediment storage is provided below the normal water level without impeding basin performance.

 Based on the results summarized above and described in detail within the calculations, all stormwater management features for the post-development design of the landfill have been modeled and have been shown to be adequately sized to manage the 100-year and 25-year storm events, satisfying 30 TAC 330.305.
-Furthermore, the stormwater flow velocities in each element will be at non-erodible velocities of less than five ft/sec (excluding downchutes reinforced with rip-rap or an alternative erosion control material).
+Furthermore, areas of the perimeter ditch exhibiting peak storwmater velocities greater than five ft/sec will be lined with TRM.
+Downchutes will be reinforced with rip-rap or an alternative erosion control material.
 Therefore, Objective 2 has been satisfied.